r-duh/MuXTalk/README.md

 The only required argument is --proj_path, which should be set to /path/to/MuXTalk_Docker_mount/.

-and then, run the MuXTalk script
+For example, if we wanted to run MuXTalk_shortest on "HumanGRN106" as the input gene regulatory network (GRN) with a shortest path threshold of 1, we would run MuXTalk using
 ```
-python3 run_MuXTalk.py
+python3 run_MuXTalk.py --proj_path=/path/to/MuXTalk_Docker_mount/ --input_GRN=HumanGRN10e6 --MuXTalk_method=MuXTalk_shortest --sp_threshold=1
 ```

-python3 run_MuXTalk.py.
+Additional considerations:

 While the ensemble of randomized network layers can be generated locally